Cultural impact of Beyoncé: Impact on brands ("The Beyoncé Effect")

 Beyoncé boosted the popularity of the Louvre after filming the "Apeshit" music video in the museum, with the visitor count increasing by 25% to 10.2 million after the video's release, the highest count for any museum in history.
 After Beyoncé wore a moon print bodysuit by French designer Marine Serre in Black Is King, searches for the brand increased by 426% and the print was described as the design of 2020.
 Similarly, after wearing an outfit by Ivorian designer Loza Maléombho in the film, Maléombho received an immediate and overwhelming response, causing her website to crash and her sales to spike 300%.
 A suit designed by DSquared2 sold out after it was worn by Beyoncé in 2016.
 After shouting-out Red Lobster in "Formation", sales at the restaurant chain increased by 33%.
 Twitter wrote that the Beyoncé Effect after Lemonade caused the lemon and bee emojis to spike in usage.
 Gerrick D. Kennedy of the Los Angeles Times wrote that the Beyoncé Effect was present throughout Coachella 2018, with a line-up that was more inclusive of female, queer and minority artists.

 After forming a partnership with Beyoncé to produce Ivy Park, Topshop's posts on Instagram received 50% more engagement.
 After Beyoncé gave OnlyFans a shoutout on "Savage Remix", the content service saw a 15% increase in traffic.
-Beyoncé's mention of Telfar and Birkin bags in the closing track "Summer Renaissance" generated a large spike in demand for the brands.
+Beyoncé's mention of Telfar and Birkin bags in the Renaissance closing track "Summer Renaissance" generated a large spike in demand for the brands.
 Following Beyoncé's mention of the American clothing brand Levi Strauss & Co. in the Cowboy Carter song "Levii's Jeans," the company experienced a 20% increase in its stock price.
 Cowboy Carter also independently contributed an extra $1.2 million to the brand, resulting from a rise of 1.5 billion online impressions.
 Levi's observed a 20% increase in customer visits to its US stores following the album's release, while British retailer John Lewis & Partners indicated that searches for "women's Levi's jeans" surged by 263% since the album was announced.

 After posting pictures of a baby Blue Ivy on Tumblr, the website increased in popularity and was eventually sold to Yahoo for $1.1 billion.
 Beyoncé helped Facebook launch their Auto-Play feature after the release of her eponymous album in 2013.
 Beyoncé also helped launch the animated Branded Like feature on Twitter, after its use in the promotional campaign for Black Is King was well received by Twitter users and adopted by other brands including Apple, NASA and the NBA.